Understanding Ponticulus Posticus treatments

 Understanding Ponticulus Posticus

 In advancing cervical spine instability and neck problems, and with seemingly no alternative, the posterior atlantooccipital ligament transforms itself into a bony structure to “bridge” over the foramen in a last attempt to prevent vertebral artery and suboccipital nerve compression.
-A last chance to fight off cervical instability.
+The last chance to fight off cervical instability.

 The posterior atlantooccipital ligament is a protector of the groove where the vertebral artery passes at the C1.
 “Ponticulus posticus,” is a “little posterior bridge” that is trying to prevent vertebral artery and suboccipital nerve compression –

-Ponticulus posticus, also referred to as arcuate foramen or Kimmerle’s anomaly, is what it’s Latin name implies, “Ponticulus posticus,” a “little posterior bridge.”
+Ponticulus posticus also referred to as arcuate foramen or Kimmerle’s anomaly, is what its Latin name implies, “Ponticulus posticus,” a “little posterior bridge.”
 How did you develop this bony little bridge abnormality at the posterior of the atlas/C1 vertebra?

 In simplest terms, the little bony bridge is a petrified ligament.
 But instead of the ligament turning into stone, the ligament turned into bone.
 Specifically, the ponticulus posticus formed as a result of ossification of the posterior atlantooccipital ligament.
 Why did this happen?

 The posterior atlantooccipital ligament is a protector of the groove where the vertebral artery passes at the C1.
 When there is upper cervical instability, specifically at the C1 or Atlas, the vertebral artery and the suboccipital nerve which both travel through the C1 foramen (opening) can be compressed.
 The ligament which is not strong enough to protect this opening if instability is present, continuously weakens and becomes damaged in its attempt to provide this protection.
-With seemingly no alternative, the ligament transforms itself into a bony structure to “bridge” over the foramen in a last attempt to prevent vertebral artery and the suboccipital nerve compression.
+With seemingly no alternative, the ligament transforms itself into a bony structure to “bridge” over the foramen in a last attempt to prevent vertebral artery and suboccipital nerve compression.
 This of course is not optimum for the patient.
 The ligaments serve to provide strong, natural, cervical motion when the ligament turns into bone, it is creating its own fusion, such as it is with bone spurs.

 You may have learned about the ponticulus posticus from an incidental MRI or CT Scan – it may have been ignored or it may be the reason for your symptoms.